johntran/relay/docs/Modern-GraphQLInRelay.md

 }
 ```

-The `--persist` flag will create a matching `./__generated__/MyComponent.queryMap.json` containing the query id and the operation text in the same directory.
+This will create a matching `./__generated__/MyComponent.queryMap.json` containing the query id and the operation text of the query in the same directory.
 The Relay Compiler aggregates all the generated `*.queryMap.json` into a single complete query map file at `./src/queryMap.json`.
 You can then use this complete
 json file in your server side to map query ids to operation text.